mattrussell2/gradescope-autograder/README.md

 ```

 ### [paths]
-Items in the `[paths]` section of the `etc/config.toml` file relate to directory structure of the repo.
+Items in the `[paths]` section relate to directory structure of the repo.
 Options are as follows:

 |     KEY          |        Default       |      Purpose       |
 |------------------|----------------------|----------------------|